kc8/cooperkyle.com/_posts/blog/2025-08-05-raylib-and-zig.md

     }

     if (options.config.len > 0) {
-        // Sets a flag indiciating the use of a custom `config.h` try raylib_flags_arr.append("-DEXTERNAL_CONFIG_FLAGS");
+        // Sets a flag indicating the use of a custom `config.h` try raylib_flags_arr.append("-DEXTERNAL_CONFIG_FLAGS");

         // Splits a space-separated list of config flags into multiple flags